-The First Selectman shall appoint, with approval of the Board of Selectmen and in accordance with such provisions of the General Statutes, such administrative officers as are assigned to the First Selectman for appointment, and such other assistants or employees as may be required, subject to such rules and regulations as may be adopted pursuant to the provisions of Article IX of this Charter.
-Such appointees may be removed by the First Selectman.
+The First SelectmanSelectperson shall appoint, with approval of the Board of SelectmenSelectpersons and in accordance with such provisions of the General Statutes, such administrative officers as are assigned to the First SelectmanSelectperson for appointment, and such other assistants or employees as may be required, subject to such rules and regulations as may be adopted pursuant to the provisions of Article IX of this Charter.
+Such appointees may be removed by the First SelectmanSelectperson.

-The First Selectman, with the approval of the Board of Selectmen, may appoint and remove members to such advisory committees as the First Selectman may wish to establish to assist in carrying out the duties and responsibilities of his or her office.
-Such committees shall be subject to the provisions of Section 5-128 of this Charter and shall serve without compensation, and their authority shall be limited to assembling information and making recommendations, within the limits prescribed by the Board. [(12)]
+members to such advisory committees as the First SelectmanSelectperson may wish to establish to assist in carrying out the duties and responsibilities of his or her office.
+Such committees shall be subject to the provisions of Section 5-12 of this Charter and shall serve without compensation, and their authority shall be limited to assembling information and making recommendations, within the limits prescribed by the Board. [(12)]

-Section 8-5.
-Emergencies.
+Section 8-5 Emergencies.

-In the event that the First Selectman shall find that a state of emergency exists within the Town, requiring immediate action to protect the health, safety and general welfare of the citizens, he or she may declare that such a state of emergency exists, publish such declaration by the most effective means available, and take such action as shall be in the best interest of the Town; provided that the Board of Selectmen shall meet as soon as possible to ratify such action and to take such further action as may be necessary.
+In the event that the First SelectmanSelectperson shall find that a state of emergency exists within the Town, requiring immediate action to protect the health, safety and general welfare of the citizens, he or she may declare that such a state of emergency exists, publish such declaration by the most effective means available, and take such action as shall be in the best interest of the Town; provided that the Board of SelectmenSelectpersons shall meet as soon as possible to ratify such action and to take such further action as may be necessary.

-A state of emergency shall terminate when so voted by the Board of Selectmen or declared, in writing, by the First Selectman or by vote of the Town Meeting.
+A state of emergency shall terminate when so voted by the Board of SelectmenSelectpersons or declared, in writing, by the First SelectmanSelectperson or by vote of the Town Meeting.

-Section 8-6.
-Delegation of duties.
+Section 8-6 Delegation of duties.

-To assist in the discharge of the duties and responsibilities of the office and of the Board of Selectmen, the First Selectman may assign and delegate duties to other members of the Board of Selectmen and to officials responsible to the First Selectman, except as to such powers and duties which may not under the General Statutes be delegated.
+To assist in the discharge of the duties and responsibilities of the office and of the Board of SelectmenSelectpersons, the First SelectmanSelectperson may assign and delegate duties to other members of the Board of SelectmenSelectpersons and to officials responsible to the First SelectmanSelectperson, except as to such powers and duties which may not under the General Statutes be delegated.
 Such assignments and delegations, if permanent, shall be made public knowledge through the posting on the Town bulletin board, and shall be made known to any Town agency affected.